-Thanks to Croatia’s seafaring history, the whole of the coastline is full of shipwrecks.
+Thanks to Croatia’s seafaring history, the whole of the coastline is littered with shipwrecks.
 Two of the most popular are Baron Gautsch (off the coast of Rovinj), and Taranto (off the coast of Dubrovnik).
-Expect to pay 289 HRK for a single-tank dive.
-Open water certification costs around 3,000 HRK.
+Expect to pay 289 HRK for a single-tank dive in the area but the shipwrecks start at around 400 HRK.
+Open water certification costs around 3,100 HRK.
 The best diving conditions are between May and November (September and October will be warm and less busy).

 6. Visit the Museum of Broken Relationships

 Located in Zagreb, this museum is full of mementos from failed relationships between family members, friends, and lovers.
 Items on display include clothing, jewelry, handwritten letters, photos, and more quirky items like belly button lint and old chocolate bars.
 Each item has a story attached to it, some funny, some gut-wrenching.
 The museum offers an honest, unpretentious look at humanity through its failed relationships.
 Admission is 40 HRK.

 7. Explore the Vucedol Culture Museum

 This riverside location is home to an archeological dig site where remains from over 8,000 years ago were found.
 The museum, built on top of the site, is a state-of-the-art representation of the original settlement complete with replica houses.
 It showcases the culture that was here, which was one of the first in Europe to create calendars and brew beer.
 It’s super informative.
 Guided tours cost 150 HRK and are available in English.
 Admission is 40 HRK.